+Our objective is to discover how multilinguality during instruction tuning affects general-purpose instruction-following across languages.
+We break this down to multiple questions, including how well can monolingual instruction tuning transfer to other languages, how many multilingual examples can enhance multilingual instruction-following while preserving English performance, and whether increasing the number of languages can result in improved cross-lingual generalization.
+In this section we elaborate on the data, evaluation protocol, models we use, and the human annotation process to ensure the models quality.

-\paragraph{Data} We use datasets of high-quality open-ended instructions, rather than classic task-specific ones.
-Specifically, our training data contains a total of 4,640 English prompts and responses, 1,000 from LIMA \citep{zhou2023lima} and 3,640 from OpenAssistant\footnote{We focus on single-instruction/single-response interactions so we keep only the first prompt and response from conversations in OpenAssistant \cite{li2023selfalignment}.} \citep{k2023openassistant} train sets.
-Examples from these datasets resemble real world scenarios of users interacting with chatbots with queries like "Can you explain Fermat's Last Theorem?" and "How to keep a dog hydrated?", and were shown to be effective for instruction tuning LLMs even with a small train set \citep{zhou2023lima}.
-For evaluation, we use 617 prompts from AlpacaFarm \cite{dubois2023alpacafarm}, originated from Self-Instruct \citep{wang-etal-2023-self-instruct}, Vicuna \citep{vicuna2023}, Koala \citep{koala_blogpost_2023}, and hh-rlhf \citep{bai2022training}.\footnote{We exclude AlpacaFarm's evaluation prompts from OpenAssistant, as we train using its training set.}
+\paragraph{Data} We use datasets of high-quality open-ended instructions and responses, rather than classic task-specific datasets.
+Our training data contains 1,000 English instructions and responses from LIMA \citep{zhou2023lima} and 3,640 from OpenAssistant\footnote{We focus on single-instruction/single-response interactions so we keep only the first prompt and response from conversations in OpenAssistant similarly to \citet{li2023selfalignment}.} \citep{k2023openassistant}.
+These examples resemble real world scenarios of users interacting with chatbots, with queries like "Can you explain Fermat's Last Theorem?" and "How to keep a dog hydrated?", that enable efficient tuning even with a small training set \citep{zhou2023lima}.
+For evaluation, we use 617 instructions from AlpacaFarm \cite{dubois2023alpacafarm}, originated from Self-Instruct \citep{wang-etal-2023-self-instruct}, Vicuna \citep{vicuna2023}, Koala \citep{koala_blogpost_2023}, and hh-rlhf \citep{bai2022training}.\footnote{We exclude AlpacaFarm's evaluation instructions from OpenAssistant, as we tune using its training set.}